gecko0307/dagon/doc/2D graphics.md

 Dagon provides a simple widget system for implementing a basic GUI in games.
 It is nowhere near as powerful as specialized GUI libraries such as ImGui, but can be to create buttons and menus.

 TODO: add a button widget example

+## 2D Applications

+It is perfectly viable to use Dagon for 2D games!
+If you don't need 3D graphics and only rely on `HUDRenderer`, we recommend to use `Game2D` class instead of usual `Game`.

+TODO: Game2D usage example